 How to eat low-carb and stay healthy

-So, if you're enjoying the low-carb way of eating and it’s working well for you by ensuring that you have plenty of “free” green vegetables (such as baby marrow, spinach etc.), fatty fish (salmon, mackerel, herring, trout, sardines) and plant fats (avocado, nuts, seeds, olives, and oils), you can have the best of both worlds.
+So, if you are enjoying the low-carb way of eating and it’s working well for you by ensuring that you have plenty of “free” green vegetables (such as baby marrow, spinach etc.), fatty fish (salmon, mackerel, herring, trout, sardines), plant fats (avocado, nuts, seeds, olives, and oils (raw – as in salad dressings – not cooked), you can have the best of both worlds.

 However, Kim still advises that whole grains, fruit, starchy vegetables and legumes all have a place in a balanced diet.

 “Don’t cut out all carbohydrates in your diet, especially in the winter months.
 Still incorporate fruit, starchy vegetables and legumes in your diet to give your immune system all the support it needs.”